 Bilateral agreements were established to ensure key elements of WRPs were given effect from 1 July 2019 for states where WRPs were not accredited.
-In the case of NSW, a new bilateral agreement was agreed in July 2020, as accredited WRPs were not in place by 30 June 2020.
-In June 2021 NSW and MDBA agreed to amend the existing agreement to ensure new or improved information, methods or models can be applied, through agreement, in particular WRP areas.
+In the case of NSW, a renewed bilateral agreement was agreed with MDBA in June 2021, to ensure new or improved information, methods or models can be applied, through agreement, in particular WRP areas.